memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 -- runners.nrfjprog: Board with serial number 123456789 flashed successfully.
 ```

-> **Note:** In case you haven't followed the [installation](#installation) in this article but instead used your own setup, this step might not succeed: As you can see, `west` uses Nordic's [nRF Command Line Tool](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools) `nrfjprog` to program the development kit.
+> **Note:** In case you haven't followed the [installation](#installation) in this article but instead used your own setup, this step might not succeed: As you can see, _West_ uses Nordic's [nRF Command Line Tool](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools) `nrfjprog` to program the development kit.
 In case this tool isn't available, the execution will fail.
 In general, flashing and debugging is always very target specific and you'll need to ensure that the correct tools are installed.

-Wait, so how does Zephyr know which USB device to flash and _how_ to do this? `west` uses so-called [flash and debug **runners**](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html#flash-and-debug-runners).
+Wait, so how does Zephyr know which USB device to flash and _how_ to do this? _West_ uses so-called [flash and debug **runners**](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html#flash-and-debug-runners).
 In the above output, you can see that it selects Nordic's `nrfjprog` [command line tool](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools) as _runner_, which is in turn able to identify whether or not a board is connected to your computer.
 In case only a single matching board is present, it automatically programs that board.

-The `west` extension command `debug` works in a similar fashion:
+The _West_ extension command `debug` works in a similar fashion:

 ```bash
 $ west debug -d ../build